-Below is a piece we put together about a month ago that was sent around to our network.
+Below is a piece we put together in November that was sent around to our network.
 Given recent market action and the thesis still largely playing out, we decided to share it, which we are likely to do more of in the future.
-If you like the work below, feel free to subscribe to our mailing list at the bottom of the page.

 The probabilities of US rates falling materially over the next six to eight months are the highest of the cycle.
 While global equities and commodities have begun to price in slowing growth, US rates are marginally off the highs – with the 10-year trading at 3.06%.
 The disconnect is likely due to supply and demand worries surrounding the Fed’s balance sheet run off, expanding US fiscal deficits, and the lack of demand from European and Japanese investors as hedged yields turn negative.